February 25, 2023 | 6:30 - 9:00 pm

 Registration is $16.50 for the first person and $15 for each additional person who registers at the same time.
 We are not able to accommodate special dietary requests.

-There is a $5 late fee beginning 2/22/22 and food is not guaranteed.
-Registration closes 2/25/22.
+Registration closes 2/22/23.
 There is no onsite registration.
 Register online with credit card, or electronic check.
 Council refund policy.

 District Award Nominations

 Due by January Roundtable

 Help us recognize Scouters who have served Apollo District youth above and beyond the call of duty.
 Nominations can be submitted online; hard copies of the nomination forms can also be submitted.

 Online Nomination Form

 Nominate Scouts for one of the following awards:

 The Apollo Award is presented to Scouters who are always called upon for service when the situation arises.
 These are Scouters that are never afraid to take on any task asked of them and do not ask for any recognition.
 All registered Scouter's in the Apollo district are eligible.
 One award per District Award of Merit awarded.